Membership & Volunteer Information

 Committees meet at the end of the general body meetings and meet in person and via email between general body meetings.

 Volunteer with the Commission on the Status of Women!
 The Commission loves volunteers!
 We are always looking for help or assistance on events, initiatives and special projects that we undertake.
 If you're interested in volunteering send an email to the Chair at firstname.lastname@example.org .
-If you're interested in volunteering with a specific committee you reach out to the committee chairs directly.
-See the committee descriptions and contact information below.

-- Website, newsletter and calendar
+- Website, social media, and calendar

 - Annual goals and report of accomplishments